Call For Your Appointment

 Below you will find the answers to common questions that people like you have about Botox® Cosmetic, Dysport®, and Xeomin® injections.
-For a description of the treatments provided by Nu Vela Vein Center, click to conditions treated with Botox® , or click Botox® overview for the description of the products.
-If you have any more queries or concerns that you don’t see answered in our website, please don’t hesitate to contact us to arrange a consultation with Dr. R. Dishakjian, the cosmetic surgeon of the Center.
+For a description of the treatments provided by Nu Vela Vein Center, click on conditions treated with Botox®, or click Botox® overview for the description of the products.
+If you have any more queries or concerns that you don’t see answered on our website, please don’t hesitate to contact us to arrange a consultation with Dr. R. Dishakjian, the cosmetic surgeon at the Center.

 What is the difference between Botox® Cosmetic and facial fillers?

 While Botox® Cosmetic temporarily corrects or eliminates dynamic wrinkles by blocking the chemicals that cause the underlying muscles to contract; dermal fillers smooth out wrinkles that exist in the absence of any facial expression; that is, “static” wrinkles.
-Moreover, dermal fillers can plump up hollows and depressions, such as under eye hollows and sunken cheeks, caused by aging and dieting.
-There are several available fillers.
+Moreover, dermal fillers can plump up hollows and depressions, such as under-eye hollows and sunken cheeks, caused by aging and dieting.
+There are several available filters.
 They include Restylane, Sculptra, Radiesse, Juvederm, and Perlane.

 Can Botox® injections be combined with dermal fillers?

 In cases where untreated wrinkles have become etched in and appear even at rest, or when wrinkles are caused by the looseness of the skin, Botox® injections can be administered in conjunction with other treatments, such as dermal fillers, or fractional laser resurfacing.

 Which product is the best – Botox®, Dysport® or Xeomin®?